THIS IS THE MESSIAH?

-Before one hastily accepts J as the Messiah, one should be aware of the fact that Paul, who was the author of ½ of the New Testament, a founding father of the early church, and the most successful missionary that ever lived, confessed to using deception and lies to make converts:
+Before one hastily accepts Jesus as the Messiah, one should be aware of the fact that Paul who was the author of ½ of the New Testament, a founding father of the early church, and the most successful missionary that ever lived, confessed to using deception, and lies to make converts:

 Romans 3:7 If through my lies G-d's truth abounds to His glory, why am I still being condemned as a sinner?

-Philippians 1:18 In every way, whether in pretence or in truth, J is proclaimed, and in that I rejoice.
+Philippians 1:18 In every way whether in pretence, or in truth, Jesus is proclaimed, and in that I rejoice.

-Matthew 1:20 and Luke 1:31 describe "angels" appearing to J's mother and her husband informing them of her forthcoming "immaculate conception" and "virgin birth" to the "Son of G-d" the "Messiah".
-When compared with the way J's family and neighbors treated him, it is absurd to believe that "angels" really visited them:
+Matthew 1:20 and Luke 1:31 describe "angels" appearing to Jesus' mother, and her husband informing them of her forthcoming "immaculate conception", and "virgin birth" to the "Son of G-d" the "Messiah".
+When one reads what his family, and neighbors thought of him, it is absurd to believe that angels really visited them:

-Mark 3:21 Upon hearing of it, his family went out to seize him, for they said, 'He is beside himself'.
+Mark 3:21 Upon hearing of it his family went out to seize him for they said: 'He is out of his mind'!

-To offset the startling fact that J's family thought that he was insane, some New Testament editions replace "they" with "people", although "they" is in the original Greek text.
+To offset the startling fact that Jesus' family thought that he was insane, some New Testament editions replace "they" with "people", although "they" is in the original Greek text.

 John 7:5 For even his brothers did not believe in him.

-Luke 4:16 And J came to Nazareth, where he had been brought up, and he went to the synagogue, as his custom was, on the Sabbath day...
+Luke 4:16 And Jesus came to Nazareth where he had been brought up, and he went to the synagogue as his custom was on the Sabbath day...

-How very strange it is, that during all the years in which J grew up with them, his brothers, friends, and neighbors did not notice that he was a "divine being"?
-And could it have been that his parents forgot or didn't tell anyone what they experienced?
-This stretches one's imagination.
+How very strange it is that during all the years in which Jesus grew up with them, his brothers, friends, and neighbors did not notice that he was a "divine being"?
+And could it have been that his parents forgot, or didn't tell anyone what they experienced?
+This could not be.

-In its zeal to "prove" that J is a descendant of King David, a criteria for one to be the Messiah, the New Testament has not one genealogy of J, but two!
-They both list only male names, and are completely different:
+In its zeal to "prove" that Jesus is a descendant of King David, a criteria for one to be the Messiah, the New Testament has not one genealogy of him, but two!
+They both list only male names and are completely different:

-Matthew 1:6 traces J to Solomon, David's son.
+Matthew 1:6 traces Jesus to Solomon, David's son.

-Luke 3:23 disagrees and has J descending from David through his other son, Nathan.
+Luke 3:23 disagrees, and has him descending from David through his other son, Nathan.

-Incidentally, if J did not have a human father, then his ancestral line to David was cut off.
+If he did not have a human father, then his ancestral line to David was cut off.
 In Judaism, one's family lineage is only through the father's male ancestors.
-Thus, in the Hebrew Bible, women are not listed in any genealogy (see Chronicles).
+Thus, in the Hebrew Bible's genealogies women are not listed.

-I Corinthians 15:3 For I delivered to you, it being most important, what I also received, that J died for our sins in accordance with the Scriptures.
+I Corinthians 15:3 For I delivered to you, it being most important, what I also received, that Jesus died for our sins in accordance with the Scriptures.

-I Peter 3:18 For J also died for sins once for all, the righteous for the unrighteous.
+I Peter 3:18 For Jesus also died for sins once for all, the righteous for the unrighteous.

-Hebrews 5:7 J prayed with loud crying and supplications and tears to Him Who was able to save him from death, and he was heard because he feared.
+Hebrews 5:7 Jesus prayed with loud crying, supplications, and tears to the One able to save him from death, and he was heard because he feared.

-Matthew 27:46 About the ninth hour J cried out with a loud voice: 'My G-d, my G-d, why have You forsaken me?'
+Matthew 27:46 About the ninth hour Jesus cried out with a loud voice: 'My G-d, my G-d, why have You forsaken me?'

-Because this verse is excessively revealing, some editions of the New Testament omit it from the text, and have it in the footnotes.
+Because this verse is excessively revealing, some New Testament editions omit it from the text and have it in the footnotes.

 Isaiah 11:12 The Spirit of G-d shall rest on him